August 26, 2014

 During the summer months, the surface of the ocean near our coast is heated by the sun.
 This warming causes stratification (warm surface/cold bottom).
 Typically, winds during our summer months are from the southwest, bringing all that hot humid air up from the Gulf of Mexico.
 These winds do not blow that surface layer to the northeast, but to the southeast.
 This 90 degree difference in wind and water current direction is due to the spin put on the water by the earth's coriolis force (earth's spin).
 When the warm surface water is blown offshore, the cold buttom water rises, like a conveyor belt, and hits the beach.
 This cold water also brings sediment up from the bottom.
 Phytoplankton (microscopic plants) which float along the surface, used this sediment as food and bloom, causing the water to [sometimes] become green and murky.

-Plan on how to get back in the boat: If you accidentally went overboard, do you have a way to get back aboard?
-You may be surprised how hard this can be–especially if you are alone or haven’t prepared for it.
+If you accidentally went overboard, do you have a way to get back aboard?
+You may be surprised how hard this can be--especially if you are alone or haven't prepared for it.
 It could be as simple as having a rope with looped foot holds affixed to a cleat that can easily be grabbed from the water.